 Required Application Materials

-Interested candidates should submit a letter of application, curriculum vitae (including the names and contact information for at least 3 references) to: careers.msu.edu
+Interested candidates should submit a cover letter, curriculum vitae, and the names and contact information for at least 3 references to: careers.msu.edu.

 The College of Law is comprised of approximately 800 J.D. students, 100 students enrolled in various Master of Laws and Master of Jurisprudence programs, 134 faculty and approximately 11,500 living alumni worldwide.
 For more information about MSU College of Law, visit http://www.law.msu.edu.